azielinskiACC/eval_SIPER_sentiments/README.md

 *Accuracy: 62,5%*

 ### Lexicon based methods
 SentiWordNet is used as sentiment lexicon.
 It associates terms with sentiment polarity (negative, positive or neutral) by using a numerical score that is an indicator of sentiment strength and dimension.
-Sentiment bearing words are highlighted in the esample below.
+Scores for sentiment bearing words from the performance Ontology/Thesaurus are listed in the table below.

 | SentiWordNet Term                             |